robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 statement and `Error` objects, similar to other mainstream programming languages, like Java, Python and Ruby.

-While I will not argue that exceptions don't have their place (all the more because my reading on the subject is somewhat lacking), most of the common uses of them in mainstream programming has a handful of problems:
+While I can not argue about all approaches of exception handling, since my reading on the subject is somwehat lacking (not having looked at Conditions, for example), most of the common uses in mainstream programming have a handful of associated problems:

 #### Non locality